alixtc/pelage/README.md

     ╞═════╪═════╪═══════╡
     │ 3   ┆ c   ┆ 3     │
     └─────┴─────┴───────┘
-    Error with the DataFrame passed to the check function:
+    There is an error in the DataFrame passed to the check function:
     -->This DataFrame contains values marked as forbidden

 Here are the main keys points:

 - Each `furcoat` check returns the original `polars` DataFrame if the data is valid.
 It allows you continue your analysis by chaining additional transformations.

 - `furcoat` raises an meaningful error message each time the data does not meet your expectations.

 # Installation